-Bad Monkey is a perfect book to read by the beach with its heat inducing description of South Florida and the blue waters of The Bahamas.
+Bad Monkey is a perfect book to read by the beach with its heat-inducing description of South Florida and the blue waters of The Bahamas.
 It’s somewhat rare to find a crime fiction that carries a verve of insanity on top of political corruption and deception.
-I can say this is where Carl Hiaasen sets his foot to claim his place on this less trampled genre.
+I can say this is where Carl Hiaasen sets his foot to claim his place in this less trampled genre.

 SYNOPSIS